 - Learn more about willows, specifically in Marin HERE!

-- A Great overview and how-to document regarding the use of plants to stabilize your creek bank!
+- A Great overview and how-to document from Oakland regarding the use of plants to stabilize your creek bank!
 Click HERE.